scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 ```

 The line starting with `==> X MyTests.failing test` indicates that the test named `failing test` failed.
-The following lines gives us indications of where and why it failed.
+The following lines give you indications of where and why it failed.
 It failed on line 13 because the value of `obtained` is `5` while the value of `expected` is `4`.